barth-lab/SPaDES_DESIGNS/README.md

 ## Final Designs

 We provide all final hydrated designed (Low1-3 and High1-11) discussed in the manuscript in both their active and inactive states.
+The best ion sampling result from the exhaustive sampling performed to examine the impact of Na binding is also given in the final_ion_sampling_designs folder.
+Information on the specific mutations for each of the LOW and HIGH files are given in the README within the all_inputs folder.

 ## Contact